Outstanding Service

 Normally, an IMG will enroll in a basic primary care program of training – i.e., Internal Medicine, Family Practice, Pediatrics, or OB/GN.

-Thereafter, the IMG may either go into the physician workforce or go on for advanced fellowship training in specialty care medicine.
+Thereafter, the IMG may either go into the physician workforce or continue to advanced fellowship training in specialty care medicine.
 Such programs vary substantially in length of time and can receive recognition from an American Board or be non-accredited, which essentially refers to highly focused or cutting-edge, emerging fields of medicine.
 There are potential complexities for IMGs for visa status purposes who desire to enter non-accredited programs.

 In terms of long-term career development, one of the primary demarcations exists between academic medicine and private practice.
 The immigration practitioner needs to be aware of the long-term career objectives of the IMG and the various immigration options presented by differing types of medical employers.
 Specifically, practitioners should take the time and trouble to understand the long-term career objectives of their IMG clients, as in most cases, the IMG has an equal interest in a suitable immigration outcome and a challenging professional future.